-Topic lssue Initial Options Combined Options Primary species 4 4 - RBF information requirements BaU Include more specific RBF information requirements under P1 and Ecosystem PIs Remove the specific RBF language Include overarching RBF information requirements linked to the methods used BaU Include overarching information requirements for the RBF methods 4 5 - CSA selectivity gear matrix BaU Introduce new gear types into the scoring matrix BaU Introduce new gear types into the scoring matrix 4 6 - Protest scores BaU Revise requirements to clarify CABs do final scoring Add guidance on CAB's role in scoring BaU Revise requirements to clarify CABs do final scoring 4 7 - Auditor competency BaU Revise such that only P1 and P2 auditors can completed the RBF for their respective Principle Revise requirements such that all assessors must be trained in RBF, but anyone can lead on it during an assessment Revise requirements such that all Team Leaders must be trained in RBF and oversee process if another assessor doing RBF scoring BaU Revise such that only P1 and P2 auditors can complete the RBF for their respective Principle All assessors, or at least Team leaders must complete RBF training, but any assessor can conduct an RBF assessment in an audit.
+4 3 - Remove trigger for Primary species Remove option to trigger RBF for primary species 2.
+Remove option to trigger RBF for Primary Species 4 4 - RBF information 1.
+BaU 1.
+BaU requirements Include more specific RBF information requirements under P1 and Ecosystem PIs 2.
+Include overarching information Remove the specific RBF language requirements for the RBF methods Include overarching RBF information requirements linked to the methods used 4 5 - CSA selectivity 1.
+BaU 1.
+BaU gear matrix Introduce new gear types into the scoring matrix 2.
+Introduce new gear types into the scoring matrix 4 6 - Protest scores 1.
+BaU 1.
+BaU Revise requirements to clarify CABs do final scoring 2.
+Revise requirements to Add guidance on CAB's role in scoring clarify CABs do final scoring 4 7 - Auditor 1.
+BaU 1.
+BaU competency Revise such that only P1 and P2 auditors can completed the RBF for their respective Principle 2.
+Revise such that only P1 and P2 auditors can Revise requirements such that all assessors must be trained in RBF, but anyone can lead on it during complete the RBF for their respective Principle an assessment 3.
+All assessors, or at 4.
+Revise requirements such that all Team Leaders must be trained in RBF and oversee process if another assessor doing RBF scoring least Team leaders must complete RBF training, but any assessor can conduct an RBF assessment in an audit. auuit.